jlangch/venice/doc/readme/functions.md

 ## Function threading macros

+Threading macros in Venice are used to make code more readable and to simplify the chaining of operations.
+They help to “thread” an initial value through a series of functions or forms.
+There are two main threading macros in Venice:

+	1.	-> (thread-first macro)
+	2.	->> (thread-last macro)

+Practical Use Cases:

+	1. Data Processing Pipelines: Threading macros are ideal for building data processing pipelines where each step transforms the data in a clear and readable manner.
+	2. Nested Function Calls: They help in avoiding deeply nested function calls, making the code easier to read and maintain.
+	3. Combining Transformations: When you have a series of transformations to apply to data, threading macros keep the sequence of operations clear.

 **Thread first** `->`

 Taking an initial value as its first argument, `->` threads it through one or more